The megalithic structures of Göbekli Tepe (navel mound) in Turkey - near

-the city Urfa - has baffled modern archaeologist as it had been dated
+the city Urfa - has baffled modern archaeologist after it had been dated

-Sumer: the world's oldest known civilization.
-Before this hill was
+of Sumer: the world's earlier oldest known civilization.

 findings there had been found a number of stone walls and many standing